pupil-labs/pupil-docs/pupil-hardware/pupil-headset.md

 > {{< video-webm src="/videos/headset-adjust/arm-extend.webm" >}}

 If you need to adjust the eye cameras beyond the built in adjustment range, you can use the orange arm extenders that are shipped with your Pupil headset.
+Unplug your eye camera.
+Slide the existing eye camera arm off the headset.
+Slide the arm extender onto the triangular mount rail on the headset frame.
+Slide the camera onto the extended mount rail.
+Plug the camera back in.

-The arm extender slides onto the triangular eye camera rail arm triangle rail and adds a new rail further forward and down.
-This extender works for all existing 120 and 200hz systems.
+The eye camera arm extender works for all existing 120 and 200hz systems.

 <aside class="notice">
   Starting on <strong>2018-02-01</strong> the arm extender is shipped with all Pupil headset orders.
 If you have an older headset, you can get the extender from our <a href="https://www.shapeways.com/product/AP2XV2VNH/pupil-labs-camera-arm-extender-for-120hz-and-200h?optionId=64624597">Shapeways store</a>.